UnderminersTeam/UndertaleModTool/.github/README.md

 * All core IO functionality extracted into a library for use in external tools.
 * Can generate an .yydebug file for the GM:S debugger so that you can edit variables live! (see [here](https://github.com/krzys-h/UndertaleModTool/wiki/Corrections-to-GameMaker-Studio-1.4-data.win-format-and-VM-bytecode,-.yydebug-format-and-debugger-instructions#yydebug-file-format))

-# Include Scripts
+# Included Scripts

 Included are some test scripts.
 They are, but not limited to:

 * Universal:
   * EnableDebug: does just that, makes the global variable 'debug' be enabled at game start.
-If you don't know about Undertale's debug mode, check out [TCR Undertale Debug Mode](https://tcrf.net/Undertale/Debug_Mode)
+If you don't know about Undertale's debug mode, check out the [this write up of Undertale's Debug Mode](https://tcrf.net/Undertale/Debug_Mode)
   * DebugToggler: similar to the above, but instead toggles the debug mode on and off with F1
   * GoToRoom: Replaces the debug mode functionality of the F3 button with a dialog that lets you jump to any room by ID
   * ShowRoomName: Displays the current room name and ID on screen in debug mode